ncatlab/nlab-content/pages/6/4/6/6/26646/content.md

 [RedTT](https://github.com/RedPRL/redtt) is (was?) an implementation of cartesian cubical type theory, with some basic development in an associated library.

+## cubo

+[cubo](https://github.com/bbentzen/cubo/) is (was?) an experimental implementation of [XTT](https://arxiv.org/abs/1904.08562), a cubical reconstruction of extensional type theory that enjoys canonicity, function extensionality, and a judgmental version of UIP.

 ## Arend

 [Arend](https://github.com/JetBrains/Arend) implements a theory that enhances [[Book HoTT]] with an [[interval type]] similar to that of cubical type theory, but without the extra structure necessary to make univalence computational.